grommet/grommet/src/js/components/List/README.md

 Use this to indicate that the user should be allowed to re-order the
       data items.
 This cannot be used with 'paginate' or 'onClickItem'.
+      The function will be called with the array of items in their new order when the user moves items via drag and drop or the move up/down controls.

 ```
 function